 The TABLE statement is the most important statement for the PROC TABULATE step.
 It has dimensions and definitions within those dimensions.

-The tables generated by TABULATE can have up to three dimensions to their definition which are page, row, and column.
+The tables generated by TABULATE can have up to three dimensions to their definition: page, row, and column.

-These dimensions always appear in page, row, column order.
+These dimensions always appear in page, row, and column order.

 The general syntax of the TABLE statement is